 Reimagining research for life in space

-On November 17, 20 researchers from the MIT Media Lab Space Exploration initiative and MIT’s Department of Earth, Air, and Planetary Sciences (EAPS) boarded a zero gravity flight in Sanford, Florida.
+On November 17, 20 researchers from the MIT Media Lab Space Exploration Initiative and MIT’s Department of Earth, Atmospheric and Planetary Sciences (EAPS) boarded a zero gravity flight in Sanford, Florida.
 The goal: spend 90 minutes studying the effects of a zero-gravity environment on research ranging from asteroid grappling, to self-assembling space architecture, to music and performance, to sensory and emotional responses.
-This was the Space Exploration initiative’s inaugural research deployment, and a first step toward realizing the initiative’s goal of democratizing access to space.
+This was the Space Exploration Initiative’s inaugural research deployment, and a first step toward realizing the initiative’s goal of democratizing access to space.

 Deploying research in zero gravity isn’t a new concept, and this wasn’t the only recent zero-gravity research trip by MIT researchers.
 But this effort was unusual in many ways—first and foremost the experiments themselves, which represented fields not usually seen as part of space research: design, architecture, art, virtual reality, affective computing, and social robotics.